NSCC-ITC-Winter2025-WEBD3030-700-MCa/TodayInHistory/_days/july-28.md

     events:
       - title: "The Provisional Irish Republican Army announced the formal end of its armed campaign to overthrow British rule in Northern Ireland and create a united Ireland."
         description: "The Provisional Irish Republican Army, officially known as the Irish Republican Army and informally known as the Provos, was an Irish republican paramilitary force that sought to end British rule in Northern Ireland, facilitate Irish reunification and bring about an independent republic encompassing all of Ireland.
 It was the most active republican paramilitary group during the Troubles.
 It argued that the all-island Irish Republic continued to exist, and it saw itself as that state's army, the sole legitimate successor to the original IRA from the Irish War of Independence.
 It was designated a terrorist organisation in the United Kingdom and an unlawful organisation in the Republic of Ireland, both of whose authority it rejected."
+  1981:
+    events:
+      - title: "The day when Michael Caines was born!"
+        description: " On this day each year we need to ensure we say happy bday to M Caines!!
+We don't need to worry about if the date inputed here is the correct year or not, that's none of our buisness!"
 ---